Murcul/humans-of-gitstart/blog/morocco/index.md

 ![Untitled](./morocco-food-prep.png)

-During our time in Essaouira, we achieved major milestones including a company rebrand, a new website launch, and a successful 24-hour hackathon that enhanced our platform, all while enjoying the beauty of the locale and strengthening team bonds.
+During our magical stay in Essaouira, we hit some impressive milestones: unveiling a fresh company brand, launching a sleek new website, and pulling off a dynamic 24-hour hackathon that took our platform to the next level, all amidst the stunning backdrop and strong camaraderie 🚀.

 ![Untitled](./morocco-meeting.png)

 ![Untitled](./morocco-work.png)

-One of the coolest moments was when we welcomed our newest recruits with a ceremony that felt truly special.
-Getting to know each other over surf lessons and munching on the local eats didn't just make for some great laughs; it felt like we were building a family.
-Those memories are sticking with us, big time.
+One of the highlights was the warm welcome we extended to our newest team members with a heartfelt ceremony that was nothing short of memorable.
+Diving into surf lessons together and savoring local delicacies not only sparked joy and laughter but also knitted us closer, transforming us into a tight-knit family 🏄‍♂️🍴.
+Those moments have definitely left a lasting imprint on our hearts.

 ![Untitled](./morocco-ceremony.png)